jcwilson/aladdin-demo/docs/built/_sources/development.rst.txt

 If you provide none of the files listed above, your component image will still be built and contain the contents of your component directory.
 It will just have the "aladdinized" version of the base image for your language.
 (Currently only python3 is supported).
 This means the following changes will be made to the base image:

-- The python system libraries will be pre-compiled with the appropriate optimizaton level for the build context (unoptized for dev, ``-O`` otherwise)
+- The python system libraries will be pre-compiled with the appropriate optimizaton level for the build context (unoptimized for dev, ``-O`` otherwise)
 - The working directory will be set to ``/code`` and ``/code`` will be added to the ``PYTHONPATH``
 - The ``aladdin-user`` will be created in the ``aladdin-user`` group, along with its home directory
-- The ``poetry`` tool will be installed and available to the ``aladdin-user``
+- The ``poetry`` tool will be installed and available to ``aladdin-user``

 The ``.dockerignore`` file
 --------------------------
-Each component can define its own ``.dockerignore`` file that will be appended to the ``components/.dockerignore``.
+Each component can define its own ``.dockerignore`` file that will be appended to the global ``components/.dockerignore``.
 Any entries in here should be relative to the component's directory, as the build system will provide the build context-relative prefix automatically.

 The ``Dockerfile``